hasundue/brawler/README.md

 ## How it works

-`brawler` bundles Deno scripts with `esbuild` and `esbuild-deno-loader`, and passes them to `wrangler`.
-It also watches updates on the project by `Deno.watchFs` and repeats the procedure for each update.
+Brawler bundles Deno scripts with `esbuild` and `esbuild-deno-loader`, and passes them to `wrangler`.
+It also watches updates on projects by `Deno.watchFs` and repeats the procedure for each update.

 ## Examples